What is the difference between sociology and social sciences?

 Where and how do I apply for an ERASMUS stay?

-For the next autumn term: application needs to be submitted by 15.3. to the departmental coordinators
+- For the next autumn term: application needs to be submitted by 15.3. to the departmental coordinator

-For the next summer term: application needs to be submitted by 15.9. of the previous year to the departmental coordinators
+- For the next summer term: application needs to be submitted by 15.9. of the previous year to the departmental coordinator

 What is an "academic transcript" and do I really need it for my application?